 Gaps may be traps

 The bed rail should be securely attached to the bed, so look for one that is capable of being anchored well and doesn't leave room for the child to get stuck between the mattress and the rail.
 You don't want your child's movement to cause there to be a gap between the bed and the mattress that they could potentially get stuck in.

 Having the option to fold down the rail can be a good feature, both when it comes to ease of use and aesthetics.
 But make sure the mechanism for folding the rail down can't be operated by a child.

 The bed rail should be predominantly made of mesh material so that it provides good ventilation in case the child rolls face-first against the side.
-Unfortunately, all the bed rails CHOICE has tested have issues relating to breathability.
+Bed rails that have mesh material generally also have areas that are not covered by mesh.
+These areas (generally on the sides of the rail) are the points where a child may roll over into.
+With newborn products like bassinets we consider breathability to be a major issue.
 That being said, bed rails are designed for toddlers, for whom breathability is not as critical as for newborns - toddlers are better able to wake up and sort themselves out if their breathing's restricted.

 While they can save a child from a fall, bed rails also have the potential to do harm.
 In fact, while we have tested several that have been OK, CHOICE hasn't actually found a bed rail we can fully recommend yet, so consider the following issues: